HOW IT ALL BEGAN

 2021

-Julian Harvey, William Harvey and Matthew Harvey are the current directors of W. Harvey & Sons.
+Julian Harvey and William Harvey are the current directors of W. Harvey & Sons.
 All descendants of founder William, they will steer the business through the latest challenges of Brexit and Coronavirus to ensure the business continues to grow and develop for another 65 years and beyond.

 MEET THE W. HARVEY & SONS TEAM